dedaluz/jamiecurle/jamiecurle/content/blog/draft-flask-on-webfaction-with-uwsgi-and-supervisord.md

 ### Install the dependancies

 Now that we have our virtualenvironment set up we can install the requirements for the project.
 My flask app has a few and they're all stored in a requirements.txt file.
+This will take a few minutes.

 <code lang="bash">
 cd ~/sites/jamiecurle/jamiecurle